 You'll be forgiven for thinking of telescopes first when thinking of astronomy but binoculars can offer stunning night sky views too, and can be a cost-effective alternative.
 Orion telescope and binocular deals aren't the only discounts out there either, so be sure to check out our guides for Celestron, Meade Instruments, Vixen and Sky-Watcher deals.
 But, for Orion telescope and binocular deals, read our round-up below.

-Today's best Orion telescope and binocular holiday season deals
+Today's best Orion telescope deals

 Which Orion telescope should you buy?

 Heading into hobbyist territory, skywatchers often look to invest more in a telescope — especially when it comes to upgrading.
-For intermediate skywatchers, who have experience of advanced equatorial mounts and don't require the assistance of a computerized setup, we recommend the Orion AstroView 120ST EQ refractor or the Orion StarMax 127 mm for breathtaking views of the solar system and deep sky.
+For intermediate skywatchers, who have experience with advanced equatorial mounts and don't require the assistance of a computerized setup, we recommend the Orion AstroView 120ST EQ refractor or the Orion StarMax 127 mm for breathtaking views of the solar system and deep sky.